Altinity/terraform-aws-eks-clickhouse/docs/README.md

 - **IAM Roles and Policies**: Defines roles and policies for EKS cluster, node groups, and service accounts, facilitating secure interaction with AWS services.

 - **ClickHouse Deployment**:
-  - **Operator**: Deploys ClickHouse and its operator using a the Altinity helm charts, with configurations for namespace, user, and password (among ohters).
+  - **Operator**: Deploys ClickHouse and its operator using the Altinity helm charts, with configurations for namespace, user, and password (among ohters).
   - **ClickHouse Keeper**: Configures a ClickHouse Keeper cluster for ClickHouse coordination (deployed in the same ClickHouse namespace).

 - **Storage**: